Challenge Dolls 5

 Doll No. 404

-"Eolande" made for the 2010 Hoffman challenge.
+"Eolande" made for the 2011 Hoffman Challenge.
 I used my "Under the Harvest Moon" pattern reduced to 90% to meet the size requirement for this challenge.
 I used a woven fabric for the doll.
 She has jointed elbows, knees, shoulders and hips, but has wire armature fixing her to a wooden base.
 Her hair is Tibetan lamb.
+Eolande was the 2nd place winner om the doll category.
+Click HERE to see the other challenge dolls.

 hoff_10_dhogan1.jpg (99351 bytes)